Last Updated: November 11, 2021

 That's a potential that a neighborhood fully built out with mediocre homes doesn't have.
 The lack of a grocery store is an opportunity for local residents to control the quality and types of food that they purchase, through joining together in a food co-op or an outdoor market.

-A typical response to beginning to think like an asset-based community is to do a walk or other kind of physical or mental tour of the neighborhood, on one day or over a period of time, to notice, list, and define geographically the assets.
+A typical response to beginning to think like an asset-based community is to plan and carry out a group walk or other kind of physical or mental tour of the neighborhood to notice, list, and define geographically the assets.
 Often this is called an asset map.
+If you have a large neighborhood or community, you might need to divide up the territory so that you have two or more walks or tours to identify community assets.

 From there, the next actions are to enhance and build upon the assets, rather than to focus the energy on problems and import problem-solvers from outside the neighborhood, who may or may not have your best interests at heart.